-Those candidates who do not pass the NCMHCE must wait 30 days to retake the examination unless a longer time period between each retest is specifically directed by the state licensing agency.
-A separate licensure examination registration and fee must be submitted by each candidate applying for a retest.
+Those candidates who do not pass the NCMHCE must wait a minimum of 30 days to retake the examination and cannot test more than once within the same certification examination cycle.
+A separate certification examination registration and fee must be submitted by each candidate applying for a retest.